snapverse/astral-gem-theme/README.md

-# Astral Gem Theme 🔒
+# Astral Theme 🔒
-*A colletion of themes to chill out* 🤙
+*A collection of themes to chill out* 🤙

 ### Archived ⚠️
 > I'm not using VSCode anymore as my main code editor; for that reason, I will no longer update this repo soon or in the future.